What are the different levels of government in Canada and their responsibilities?

 • The Executive branch implements laws.

-• The Judicial branch makes sure the laws are being interpreted fairly.
+• The Judicial branch makes sure the laws are fairly interpreted.

 The current Prime Minister of Canada is Justin Trudeau.
-He was elected on September 20, 2021.
+He was re-elected on September 20, 2021.
 The next federal election will be held in 2025.

 What is the provincial government?

-The provincial government is led by the Premier, who is elected every four years.
+The provincial government is led by the Premier, who is the leader of the political party elected every four years.

 The Premier works with other provincial elected representatives, called Members of Provincial Parliament (MPPs).
-MPPs meet at Queen’s Park in Toronto.
+MPPs meet at Queen’s Park in Toronto, the provincial capital.

 The provincial government is responsible for regional issues, including: